 The Salvation Army:

-When rent is due and funds are tight, The Salvation Army might have your back.
+When rent is due and funds are tight, The Salvation Army may have your back.
 They offer emergency rental, mortgage, and utility assistance to help keep you in your home.
 Support varies by location, so it’s worth checking with your local branch to see what’s available.

 Dial 211 with United Way